zx80/flask-simple-auth/docs/TUTORIAL.md

 with Flask you will have to unlearn things as FlaskSimpleAuth framework extends and simplifies Flask on key points.

-This tutorial assumes a working knowledge of editing files, programming in `Python`, and interacting with a terminal.
+This tutorial assumes a working knowledge of the HTTP protocol in a REST API context, editing files, programming in `Python`, and interacting from a terminal with a shell.

 ## Application Setup

 Let us first create a minimal running REST application back-end *without* authentication and authorizations.

-Create and activate a Python virtual environment, in a terminal:
+Create and activate a Python virtual environment, in a shell terminal:

 ```shell
 python -m venv venv